Vitamin B Boosts Energy, Helps Maintain Healthy Brain and Nerves, and Promotes Weight Loss

 Biotin is important in the breakdown of branched-chain amino acids, and in the manufacture of fatty acids and glucose.

-Vitamin B9 (Folic Acid) - The B vitamin that is great for protecting the unborn baby from birth defects
+Vitamin B9 (Folic Acid) - The B vitamin that protects the unborn baby from birth defects, prevents heart disease,dementia, and cancer,

 Vitamin B9 or Folic Acid